zkCollective/zk-Harness/README.md

 # ZK Compilers

-This repository provides an overview of existing zk compilers and DSLs.
+This is a software to benchmark various implementations of polynomial commitment schemes, curve implementations, circuit implementations that leverage different proving schemes.

+## Overview of ZK SNARK Compilers

 In the followingm, we initially separate between *Succinct Non-Interactive Arguments of Knowledge* (SNARKs), *Succinct Transparent Arguments of Knowledge* (STARKs) and *Dedicated Verifier Proofs*, which may require interaction with a dedicated verifier and therefore lose non-interactivity.

-## Overview of ZK SNARK Compilers

-This is a high-level overview of currently  existing snark-compilers.

 | Name                                                                  | Lang.     | Arith.  | IOP     | Front/Back    |
 | :---                                                                  | :----:    | :----:  | :---:    |   ---:   |